Horttcore/WordPress-Theme-Boilerplate/README.md

 WordPress-Theme-Boilerplate
 ===========================

-A WordPress Boilerplate for my build script
+A WordPress Theme Boilerplate for my build script